All you need to know about Singing Bowls

 How Singing Bowls were used back in time?

-The most common uses found were for of and grains and for use as bowls and cups.
+The most common uses found were for storage of water and grains and for use as bowls and cups.

 There are relatively few references to bowls and sounds.
 In a way, this isn’t surprising as many inner practices were entirely hidden from outsiders, especially in virtually inaccessible Tibet.